What is the purpose of the Deer Management Plan?

 When is the park planning to implement the deer management plan?

-The battlefield plans on implementing its second year of deer management between December 2017 and March 2018.
+The battlefield plans to implement its third year of deer management between February and March 2019.

 Will the NPS provide more specific information on when and where deer management activities are taking place?

 To make this action as safe as possible for park visitors, neighbors and staff, we will share specific information on these actions with local law enforcement and other state and local officials to ensure coordination.
 The details of implementation – including what, when and where actions on the ground will take place – will not be provided to the public.